-The Primary Examination assesses theoretical knowledge in the six basic science subjects that are the foundation of sound clinical dental practice.
+The Primary Dental Sciences (PDS) Examination is an assessment of a candidate’s knowledge of the fundamental principles of the basic health sciences as they relate to dentistry.
 The focus is on the candidate’s ability to effectively communicate knowledge, demonstrate their thinking process and understanding in written papers and viva voce examinations.

 - Cell Biology and Biochemistry

 The Primary Dental Sciences Examination consists of two parts:

 The Orientation Course is highly recommended for candidates enrolled or planning to sit the Primary Dental Sciences Examination.

 The Orientation Course is an intensive preparatory course to prepare you for the Primary Dental Sciences Examination.
 It covers all six (6) science subjects assessed in the Primary Examination (GDP), as well as Pharmacology.
 Lectures and resource materials will be provided by Primary Dental Sciences Examination examiners to set you up for success in passing the examination.

 Candidates who attend the Orientation Course will be awarded CPD hours upon completion.